 Generally greenhouse effect occurs when solar radiation gets trapped in earth atmosphere.
 Solar radiation largely passes through the earth’s atmosphere and warm up the planetary surface.
 A certain portion of this radiation (approximately 30%) gets reflected directly back to the space.
 The rest of it gets absorbed by the planet surface and atmosphere.
 Once absorbed, this energy is released back in the atmosphere and space in the form of a slow moving energy known as infrared radiation.
 When some part of these infrared radiations gets trapped by certain gases in the atmosphere like water vapor, carbon dioxide, ozone, methane, nitrous oxide etc. and radiated back towards the earth surface, greenhouse effect occurs.
 These trapped infrared radiations increase the average surface temperature than what it would be in the absence of those gases.
 As these gases act like the glasses of a greenhouse to trap radiation and increase the heat inside; they are known as greenhouse gases.

-Most of these greenhouse gases occurs naturally and without this natural greenhouse effect life on earth would not be feasible.
-Without this earth could be much colder than it is now: that is freezing minus 18 degree centigrade than the present 15 degree centigrade (source: Government of Canada).
+Most of these greenhouse gases occurs naturally and without this life on earth would not be feasible.
+Without this natural phenomenon, earth could be much colder than it is now: that is freezing minus 18 degree centigrade than the present 15 degree centigrade (source: Government of Canada).
 But over the past years, there is excessive accumulation of greenhouse gases has occurred in the atmosphere due to human activities and industrialization.
 This intensification of effect through human activities or anthropogenic factors is known as Enhanced Greenhouse Effect.

 Over the last centuries, increased human civilization and industrialization have contributed heavily in the greenhouse gas emission and accumulation.
 The largest sources of greenhouse gas resulted from human activities include burning fossil fuel, transportation, industrialization and deforestations.